The Carlos Dunlap trade was a big win for the Seahawks, even if he doesn’t return

 For one, it cost the team very little to get him.
 To move Dunlap from Cincinnati, the Seahawks just had to give up backup center B.J.
 Finney and a seventh-round draft pick.
 Additionally, he cost them only $2 million against the salary cap.
 That’s a price you’d pay for a middling starter.
 But for a Pro Bowler still capable of blowing up offensive lines?
 It’s the definition of a bargain.

-Remember how hapless the Seahawks defense was through the first half of the season before Dunlap arrived?
+Remember how hapless the Seahawks’ defense was through the first half of the season before Dunlap arrived?
 It was last in the NFL in total defense and was on pace to give up the most passing yards in league history.
 Then Dunlap showed up, reinvigorated the pass rush, and Seattle rolled to the NFC West crown.

 Through the first seven games of the year, the Seahawks tallied a league-low nine sacks.
 They ended the season with 46.
 They also managed to climb to 22nd in total defense.